Blog_Sitecore_Segment.jpg

 Preferences

-As you can see there is also a treelist to select a contact list.
-This contact list should be used as source for the segmented lists, personally I prefer to have more control over the chosen contacts rather than to just get all contacts!
+As you can see, there is also a tree list for selecting a contact list.
+This contact list should be used as the source for the segmented lists.
+Personally, I prefer to have more control over the selected contacts rather than just receiving all contacts!

-The public class of the Sitecore SubscriptionManager allows only to subscribe to messages and the list which is attached to the message, but I want to subscribe to the global contact list.
-This method exists but it was private.
-It excactly fits my needs and was the cause to make my own SubscriptionManager:
+The Sitecore SubscriptionManager public class only allows subscribing to messages and the list attached to the message, but I want to subscribe to the global contact list.
+This method exists, but it was private.
+It meets my needs exactly and was the reason for developing my own SubscriptionManager:

 // Original code for this method was taken from Sitecore.EmailCampaign.Cm.SubscriptionManager,